Skip to main content

 The OAT program tracks decisions of SOAR-assisted SSI/SSDI initial applications and appeals.
 It is FREE, easy to use, and is located on a secure server with no personally identifiable information.

-• SOAR case managers can easily record their use of SOAR Critical Components and outcomes for their SOAR-assisted SSI/SSDI applications - takes 5 minutes or less to enter data on each application.
+• SOAR case workers can easily record their use of SOAR Critical Components and outcomes for their SOAR-assisted SSI/SSDI applications - takes 5 minutes or less to enter data on each application.

 • Agency, Local, and State SOAR Leaders can monitor SOAR activity and run reports that can be used for quality review, sustainability, or training efforts.